The Kyoto Omiya Imperial Palace/The Sento Imperial Palace

 - Suhama Shore

 - Suhama is the South Pond shore which consists of a pebbled beach created from stones nearly identical in size and shape (flat and oval stones).
-The stone is called “Isshouseki” because it is said that each stone was exchanged with one sho (about 0.5 US gallons) rice.
+The flat pebble is called “Isshouseki” because it is said that each pebble was exchanged with one sho (about 1.8 litres) rice.

 |